Ani511/Wellbeing-AI/README.md

 ---
 ## 🔬 Research Intention

-Most predictive health models prioritize raw accuracy over probabilistic reliability.
-In high-stakes settings like preventive healthcare, an uncalibrated model can provide "confidently wrong" predictions.
-This project focuses on bridging the gap between high-performance gradient boosting and interpretable, well-calibrated risk estimation.
+Many health risk models emphasize discrimination metrics (e.g., accuracy or AUC) without sufficient attention to probabilistic calibration and ranking efficiency, which are critical in preventive and population-level decision-making
 ---

 ## 🚀 Key Research Contributions

 ### 1. Model Calibration & Uncertainty Estimation
-Standard XGBoost models often output distorted probabilities (sigmoidal curves).
-I implemented a **calibration layer** to ensure that predicted risk scores map accurately to real-world frequencies.
-* **Method:** Utilized `CalibratedClassifierCV` (Sigmoid/Platt Scaling and Isotonic Regression).
-* **Metrics:** Evaluated model performance using **Brier Score** and **Log-Loss** to assess the quality of predicted probabilities beyond simple Accuracy/F1.
-* **Validation:** Generated **Reliability Diagrams** to visualize the alignment between predicted probability and empirical frequency.
+A calibrated XGBoost classifier was trained using a leakage-safe SDOH feature set.
+Model evaluation emphasized probabilistic reliability and ranking performance rather than accuracy alone.
+* Metrics: ROC-AUC (~0.72), Brier Score, Expected Calibration Error (ECE ≈ 1%)
+* Validation: Reliability diagrams and decile-based risk validation Results show that predicted probabilities align closely with observed outcome frequencies, supporting use in population-level risk stratification rather than individual diagnosis.

 ### 2. Explainable AI (XAI) for Safety-Critical Systems
 To ensure model decisions are grounded in Social Determinants of Health (SDOH) rather than noise, I integrated post-hoc interpretability tools:
 * **Local Explanations:** Used **LIME** to generate per-individual risk breakdowns, essential for clinician-patient trust.
-* **Global Insights:** Used **ELI5 (Permutation Importance)** to verify that the model’s "logic" aligns with established medical literature (e.g., the high impact of BMI and physical activity on chronic disease).
+* **Global Insights:** Used **ELI5 (Permutation Importance)** to verify that the model’s "logic" aligns with established medical literature (e.g., the high impact of high impact of self-reported general health, education, age, employment, and income).

 ### 3. Handling Extreme Class Imbalance & SDOH
-The CDC BRFSS dataset is highly skewed.
-I addressed this using a combination of **Stratified Sampling** and **Scale_Pos_Weight** in XGBoost to ensure the model maintains sensitivity for minority "At Risk" classes while maintaining calibration.
+Class balance was addressed through stratified sampling, threshold-free evaluation (AUC), and ranking-based metrics, avoiding aggressive reweighting that could distort calibration.

 ---
 ## 📚 Dataset